Color blind glasses: Monocular lenses

 Monocular lenses are usually red-tinted contact lenses worn over a single (the non-dominant) eye.
 These lenses are intended to leverage binocular disparity to improve discrimination of some colors.
 Compared to disparate lenses, one eye is left unfiltered in order to preserve a realistic perception of colors.
 Examples of this technology include X-chrom (1971; manual) and Chromagen (1998).

 A 1981 review of various studies to evaluate the effect of the X-chrom contact lens concluded that, while the lens may allow the wearer to achieve a better score on certain color vision tests (specifically pseudoisochromatic plates like the Ishihara test), it did not correct color vision in the natural environment. or practical industry.
 The improvements in pseudoisochromatic plates is from a selective (for some colors) change in brightness, thereby introducing achromatic contrast to the images, rather than an increase in chromatic contrast.
 In fact, despite the claim of binocular disparity leading to color vision improvements, Ishihara test results actually improved when the dominant (unfiltered) eye was covered during the test.

-Although still commercialized, monocular filters are considered obsolete, since they lead to reduced visual acuity, changes in apparent velocity perception, visual distortions (such as the Pulfrich effect) and an impairment of depth perception.
+Although still on the market, monocular filters are considered obsolete, since they lead to reduced visual acuity, changes in apparent velocity perception, visual distortions (such as the Pulfrich effect) and an impairment of depth perception.
 These side effects can make monocular lenses a liability when intended as a solution to color blindness.